-Upon completion of this offering, we will have outstanding a total of 11,839,176 common shares (or 12,439,176 shares if the underwriter's option to purchase additional shares is exercised in full), based on our outstanding common shares as of September 30, 2018, assuming the issuance of 4,000,000 common shares in this offering (or 4,600,000 shares if the underwriter's option to purchase additional shares is exercised in full).
-All of the shares sold in this offering (plus any shares sold as a result of the underwriters' exercise of their option) will be freely tradable without restriction or further registration under the Securities Act, unless those shares are purchased by our affiliates as that term is defined in Rule 144 under the Securities Act.
+Upon completion of this offering, we will have outstanding a total of 11,939,174 common shares, based on our outstanding common shares as of September 30, 2018 and the issuance of 4,100,000 common shares in this offering.
+All of the shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless those shares are purchased by our affiliates as that term is defined in Rule 144 under the Securities Act.

-Upon completion of this offering, up to 7,856,876 common shares outstanding after this offering will be "restricted securities" under Rule 144.
-Of these restricted securities, 2,550,736 common shares will be subject to transfer restrictions for 180 days from the date of this prospectus pursuant to lock-up agreements.
+Upon completion of this offering, up to 7,856,874 common shares outstanding after this offering will be "restricted securities" under Rule 144.
+Of these restricted securities, 2,581,986 common shares will be subject to transfer restrictions for 180 days from the date of this prospectus pursuant to lock-up agreements.
 Restricted securities may be sold in the public market only if they have been registered or if they qualify for an exemption from registration under Rules 144 or 701 or otherwise under the Securities Act.